xmarcusv/MovieX/README.md

 # MovieX

-Sample movie list app using the MVVM architecture.
+Sample app to show a MVVM architecture using Android Arch and RxJava.

 Still in development.